-5 - GENERATOR WARNING LIGHT
+3 - GENERATOR WARNING LIGHT

-This warning light comes on and makes the acoustic alarm sound when the ignition circuit is energized and goes out when the engine exceeds the idling speed; if this warning light remains on even when the engine is running at the normal operating speed, this means that the alternator does not work and the battery is not charged correctly.
+This warning light comes on when the starting circuit is energized and goes out when the engine exceeds the idling speed; if this warning light remains on even when the engine is running at the normal operating speed, this means that the alternator does not work and the battery is not charged correctly.

-If the warning light remains off when the ignition key is turned to position "I", this means that the alternator is faulty or broken.
+• If the warning light remains off when the ignition key is turned to position "I", this means that the alternator is faulty or broken.

-6 - PRE-HEATING WARNING LIGHT
+4 - PREHEATING WARNING LIGHT

-This warning light comes on when the ignition key is turned to position " " to start the engine at low temperatures (see "3.6.2.2 STARTING WITH COLD ENGINE OR IN COLD CLIMATES").
+This warning light comes on when the ignition key is turned to position " " to start the engine at low temperatures.
+(See "3.6.2.2 Starting with cold engine or in cold climates").